JMarcoOviedo/Project-Code/README.md

 Python Version: 3.9 Packages: Pandas, NumPy, Matplotlib, Seaborn, Sklearn, TensorFlow
 * Created visuals to analyze the customer churn rate to see which factors could affect the churn rate
 * Processed and adjusted the categorical data using the Label Encoder and One Hot Encoder from Sklearn
-* Standardardized the data to improve the Artificial Neural Network
+* Standardized the data to improve the Artificial Neural Network
 * Trained the Artificial Neural Network with two hidden layers using the rectifier and sigmoid activation function
 * Created a confusion matrix to visualize the accuracy of the model